Kon'e: Heian period (794–1185)

-According to the diary, the upper garment of the emperor’s attire was made of scarlet twill and described as “ōsode hi-iro aya” (大袖緋色綾), meaning “wide-sleeved scarlet twill.”
+According to the diary, the upper garment of the emperor's attire was made of scarlet twill and described as "ōsode hi-iro aya" (大袖緋色綾), meaning "wide-sleeved scarlet twill".
 It was embroidered with eight symbolic motifs—sun, moon, mountain, flame, bird, dragon, tiger, and monkey—referred to collectively as the Jūnishō.
-The kosode (小袖, inner robe) and the mo (裳, ceremonial wrap skirt) were also scarlet and embroidered with patterns such as folding branches, axe shapes, and tomoe (巴) characters.
+The inner robe (小袖, kosode) and the ceremonial wrap skirt (裳, mo) were also scarlet and embroidered with patterns such as folding branches, axe shapes, and tomoe (巴) characters.
 The kosode was worn beneath the outer garment and was unembroidered.
-It corresponds to the ōshi (襖子) of the Nara period.
+It corresponds to the of the Nara period.

 Several distinctions can be observed between the Japanese Kon'e and the Chinese gǔnfú.
 While inspired by the Chinese prototype, Japan adopted red instead of white and added the Jūnishō embroidery.
 Aside from these features, the design largely continued the imperial attire of the Nara period.
-Scholars suggest that Japan’s interpretation of Tang customs was superficial, leading to a stylized form of “Tang-style” attire that reflected domestic adaptations more than faithful replication.
+Scholars suggest that Japan's interpretation of Tang customs was superficial, leading to a stylized form of "Tang-style" attire that reflected domestic adaptations more than faithful replication.

-Initially, the Kon'e was worn exclusively for the New Year’s imperial audience, but it was later adopted for use in enthronement ceremonies as well.
+Initially, the Kon'e was worn exclusively for the New Year's imperial audience, but it was later adopted for use in enthronement ceremonies as well.
 After the abolition of Chōga in 993 (Shōryaku 4), the Kon'e remained reserved for enthronement ceremonies until the late Edo period.